Fat Free, Whole Wheat Apple Pie Cinnamon Rolls

 So.
 Who likes cinnamon rolls?
 Everyone?
 Good.
 Do you like apple pie?
 Even better.
 I personally don’t even like apple pie and I’m pretty sure these are the best cinnamon rolls I’ve ever eaten, perfect for a super-snowy day like today.
 Add to that, un-iced they’re only 100 calories EACH, and I’m pretty much in heaven!

-I’ve tried probably 10 whole wheat, low fat/no fat cinnamon roll recipes and none of them were worth making twice– most won’t even worth even making the first time.
+I’ve tried probably 10 whole wheat, low fat/no fat cinnamon roll recipes and none of them were worth making twice– most weren’t even worth even making the first time.
 These cinnamon rolls are ooey gooey and come together pretty easily compared to other yeast recipes.
 You sacrifice nothing by opting for whole wheat and leaving our the butter and oil, everything about these cinnamon rolls is a win.

 Let me explain the weird way I roll out my cinnamon rolls.
 I like to use a cookie sheet with raise edges spritzed with nonstick spray or lightly coated in flour.
 Use a rolling pin (or side of a round glass, smooth water bottle, etc) and flatten the dough so it meets the long edges of the pan.
 When rolling the dough up, roll from the short end of the pan to the other short end.
 By using the raised edges as a guide, you’ll be able to get filling all the way to the edges and will guarantee an evenly rolled cinnamon roll– no more ugly edges to cut off and waste.
 I also like to take my rolling pin and press down any filling gently to help keeping the filling in the rolls.